ankana2113/Breast-Cancer-Detection/README.md

 <div>
   <h2>Metrics of this Use-Case</h2>
   <p>
     In breast cancer classification, both precision and recall are likely very important.
 You want to minimize both false positives and false negatives.
-Here's why:
+Here's why:<br>
-    <bold>High Recall</bold>: You don't want to miss any potential cancer cases, so a high recall ensures you catch most, if not all, of the cancerous tumors.
+    <bold>High Recall</bold>: You don't want to miss any potential cancer cases, so a high recall ensures you catch most, if not all, of the cancerous tumors.<br>
     <bold>High Precision</bold>: Biopsies are invasive and can cause anxiety.
-High precision helps avoid unnecessary biopsies on healthy tissue.
+High precision helps avoid unnecessary biopsies on healthy tissue.<br>
-    Therefore, it's often recommended to consider both metrics together,  perhaps using the F1-Score (harmonic mean of precision and recall) as a combined measure, though I have not used it in this model as it often provides equal weight both Recall and Precision whereas We need to keep chack of <bold>Recall</bold> slightly higher as we dont want to misdiagnose any potential <code>Malignant</code> case as <code>Benign</code> which might be fatal to the patient.
+    Therefore, it's often recommended to consider both metrics together,  perhaps using the <code>F1-Score</code>code> (harmonic mean of precision and recall) as a combined measure, though I have not used it in this model as it often provides equal weight both <code>Recall</code> and <code>Precision</code> whereas We need to keep check of <bold>Recall</bold> slightly more as we dont want to misdiagnose any potential <code>Malignant</code> case as <code>Benign</code> which might be fatal to the patient.<br>
-    Additionally, the ROC AUC can be helpful to assess the model's ability to differentiate between cancerous and healthy cases.
+    Additionally, the ROC AUC can be helpful to assess the model's ability to differentiate between cancerous and healthy cases.<br>
     Ultimately, the best metric(s) depend on the specific context and priorities of the medical team using the model.
   </p>
 </div>